ramirezfx/owncloud-rev-proxy/README.md

 `docker-compose up -d`

-Point Your Browser To http://localhost:port (8080 by default) and log in with the credentials provided in the .env file
+Point Your Browser To http://localhost and log in with the credentials provided in the .env file